What Happens If You Hit a Cyclist with Your Car?

 Hit a Cyclist, or Injured in a Bicycle Accident?
 We Can Help.

 Car accidents involving an injured cyclist can be the worst experience anyone can have.
-If you’re asking yourself “What happens if you hit a cyclist with your car?” an experienced bicycle accident and car accident lawyer can help.
+If you’re asking yourself “What happens if you hit a cyclist with your car?” an experienced bicycle accident lawyer can help.

 You may feel guilty, upset, and anxious about what happens afterward.
 Can the cyclist sue you for the accident?
 What will happen to your insurance rates?
 What happens next?